brice-razaka/Siegel-zeros-/README.md

 This repository contains the numerical verification on the bounds of Siegel zeros in the case of quadratic fields.

-The notebook $\texttt{Optimizing and finding the bounds.ipynb}$ gathers the verification in one notebook.
+The notebook entitled $\texttt{Optimizing and finding the bounds.ipynb}$ gathers in one place the required computations for both cases.